Eric-Philippe/Portfolio-Content-Delivery-Server/README.md

 A lightweight Rust server to manage and serve your portfolio content (development projects and photo albums).

 > This super lightweight server is designed to serve as a content provider for my portfolio website.
 Like this I can easily manage my photo hosting, the albums and development projects without needing a full CMS or complex backend.
-It provides a simple REST API to retrieve projects and albums, supports file uploads with automatic thumbnail generation, and uses SQLite for data storage everything under secure and efficient conditions.
+It provides a simple REST API to retrieve projects and albums, supports file uploads with automatic thumbnail generation, and uses PostgreSQL for data storage everything under secure and efficient conditions.

 ## Features

 - **Simple REST API** to retrieve projects and albums
 - **File upload** with automatic thumbnail generation for images
-- **SQLite database** easily accessible with DataGrip or any SQL client
+- **PostgreSQL database** with robust relational features
 - **Integrated static file server** with thumbnail support
 - **CORS enabled** for frontend integration
 - **Environment variable configuration**